Pregnancy and Me

 All of my pregnancies were planned.
 But planning is a funny thing when it comes to pregnancy.
 If it’s your first pregnancy, you can have no idea whatsoever what you are planning.
 There is no life experience to compare it with.
 There are plenty of books about pregnancy.
-I read them all first time around, back when I had time to obsessively look up what size fruit my developing child was each week.
+I read them all when I was pregnant with my first child.
+Back when I had time to obsessively look up what size fruit my developing child was each week.
 The trouble with the books is that they can’t really tell you what pregnancy will be like for you.

 Wonderful.
 All planned out.

-I thought I knew what tired felt like.
-I had cycled in the alps.
-I had run marathons.
-I knew what it felt like to be tired.
+I had read that pregnancy can make you tired.
+No problem I thought.
+I know what tired feels like.
+I have cycled in the alps.
+I have run marathons.
+I know tired.

 I was so so so wrong.